The Truth About Jussie Smollett?: Reaction and controversy

 The documentary's release prompted immediate debate.
 Several critics faulted the film for promoting speculative lines of inquiry including suggestions that Chicago police mishandled or tampered with evidence, without clear supporting proof, a criticism emphasized in major reviews.

 The film’s director Gagan Rehill’s decision to present competing accounts rather than assert a definitive conclusion produced polarized audience reaction at early screenings and online, with some viewers saying the documentary reinforced their skepticism of Smollett and others saying it raised legitimate questions about the investigation.
-In his review for Variety, D’Addario wrote that Smollett "seems overmatched at times in trying to make the case, appealing simply to viewers’ faith in him.
-'I know what I saw,' he says, and various versions like it, in claiming that his attacker, contrary to evidence that had been available to this point, was a white MAGA supporter... he hasn’t had proof to support this..."

 Smollett publicly maintained prior to the film’s release that the documentary contains never-before-seen footage that, he said, corroborates his account, statements that were widely reported and became part of the pre-release conversation around the film.
-People magazine also reported Smollett saying in the film that he felt “extremely emasculated” by the public’s reaction to the alleged attack and reiterated that his payment to the Osundairo brothers was for an herbal supplement—not to stage a crime.
+People magazine also reported Smollett saying in the film that he felt “extremely emasculated” by the public’s reaction to the alleged attack and reiterated that his payment to the Osundairo brothers was for an herbal supplement not to stage a crime.

 Commentators also placed the film in the background of the case’s complex legal history, including Smollett’s 2021 conviction and the Illinois Supreme Court’s 21 November 2024, decision to overturn that conviction on due-process grounds, noting that the ruling did not equate to a finding of factual innocence and that the legal backdrop contributed to the intensity of public reaction.